Non-text color contrast

 The following screenshot highlights an insufficient non-text color contrast violation in a mobile app:

-- Issue #7: A yellow icon (#FFD60A) on a slightly darker yellow background (#FFCB00) has a low contrast ratio of 1.08:1, which is below the required 3:1 contrast ratio.
-This low contrast makes the icon difficult to perceive for users with visual impairments.
+#FFD60A) on a slightly darker yellow background (#FFCB00) has a low contrast ratio of 1.08:1, which is below the required 3:1 contrast ratio.
+This low contrast makes the icon difficult to perceive for users with visual impairments. -

-- Issue #8: A white icon (#FFFFFF) on a light gray background (#FAFAFA) has a contrast ratio of 1.04:1, also failing to meet the minimum 3:1 contrast requirement.
-Users with low vision may struggle to see this icon clearly due to insufficient contrast.
+#FFFFFF) on a light gray background (#FAFAFA) has a contrast ratio of 1.04:1.
+As a result, it fails to meet the minimum 3:1 contrast requirement.

-- Adjust foreground color: Modify the icon colors within the button or image elements to darker shades (e.g., use a darker yellow or gray) to achieve better contrast against the background.
+- Adjust the foreground color: Modify the colors of the icons in the button or image elements to darker shades (for example, use a darker yellow or gray) to achieve better contrast ratio against the background.

-- Modify background color: Adjust the background colors, either by lightening or darkening, to ensure the existing icon colors meet the 3:1 contrast ratio.
+- Modify the background color: Adjust the background colors to ensure the existing icon colors meet the 3:1 contrast ratio.

-- Add a contrasting outline: If color modification is not feasible, add a contrasting outline or border around the icons to enhance visibility.
+- Add a contrasting outline: If color modifications are not feasible, add a contrasting outline or border around the icons to enhance visibility.

 We're sorry to hear that.
 Please share your feedback so we can do better